 Capturing Carbon in Kenyan Communities

-Mark’s project has recently been accredited by Plan Vivo - a not for profit certification body for community-based payments for ecosystem services (PES) programmes.
-This will allow Mark and his team to generate funding by selling credits on the global carbon market to fund conservation, community and education projects in Kenya’s Gazi Bay.
+Mark’s project has recently been accredited by Plan Vivo, a not-for-profit certification body for community-based payments for ecosystem services (PES) programs.
+This will allow Mark and his team to generate funding by selling credits on the global carbon market to fund conservation, community, and education projects in Kenya’s Gazi Bay.

-- Mangroves account for only around 0.4% of all forests worldwide, but are highly effective natural sinks for carbon, in some cases capturing up to six times more carbon per hectare than undisturbed rainforests
+- Mangroves account for only around 0.4 percent of all forests worldwide, but they are highly effective natural sinks for carbon, in some cases capturing up to six times more carbon per hectare than undisturbed rainforests.

-- Mangroves provide multiple services, including coastal protection, nursery habitat for fish and filtration of pollution and sediments, making them a conservation priority
+- Mangroves provide multiple services, including coastal protection, provision of nursery habitat for fish, and filtration of pollution and sediments, making them a conservation priority.

-- Mangroves saved many lives in the 2004 Asian Tsunami by absorbing the power of the wave, and since then there has been a surge in mangrove restoration efforts.
-Currently however, mangrove restoration is often ineffective due to lack of scientific knowledge, and because local people lack the financial incentives and wider benefits from engaging in mangrove protection.
+- Mangroves saved many lives in the 2004 Asian tsunami by absorbing the power of the wave, and since then there has been a surge in mangrove restoration efforts.
+Currently, however, mangrove restoration is often ineffective because of lack of scientific knowledge and because local people lack the financial incentives and wider benefits of engaging in mangrove protection.